best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/README.md

 # `docs` folder overview

 All documentation for the project should be included in this folder in either reStructuredText or Markdown files, with acceptable formatting for Sphinx.
-[Guidance on how to write Sphinx documentation is supplied in the contributor guide][writing-sphinx-documentation].
+Further details are supplied in the [contributing guidance][contributing-guidance].

 To build the documentation, run the `docs` command [from `Makefile` using the `make` utility at the top-level of this repository][docs-makefile].